Roberta J Dewa: Author and Lecturer

 I was a novelist before I was ever an academic, and I remain a writer by temperament and aspiration.
 In the 1980s, I published three historical novels with Robert Hale, but after my mother’s early death in 1983, I didn’t write for a long time, and when I began again my writing had become more serious and complex.
 In 1990 I returned to the formal education I had never completed and entered the University of Nottingham as a mature student, taking my BA, MA, and PhD in English Literature.
 I stayed on at university as a teacher, lecturing in language studies and running my own course in Creative Writing.
 While I was studying for my degrees, my own writing had to take second place, but it never went away.
 I continued to develop my understanding of the craft of writing, publishing poetry, reviews and short fiction in the small presses, both print and online; but I returned to the challenge of full-length works in 2005, when I embarked on the Creative Writing MA at Nottingham Trent University.
 My recently published novel The Esplanade (Weathervane Press, 2014) is about loss of voice and identity.
 And my memoir The Memory of Bridges, (Glass Tortoise, 2013) narrates the reclamation of a troubled past, and a return to the village of my childhood.
 Extracts from both works can be read on this website.

-Since the publication of The Esplanade in 2014, and my upcoming retirement from Nottingham University later this year, I'm turning my attention to new projects, including researching for a prospective novel which I hope will examine the lives of some of the people who found themselves adrift when the old mental hospitals closed down.
+Since the publication of The Esplanade in 2014, I've been taking time to try to develop new projects, including researching for a prospective novel which I hope will examine the lives of some of the people who found themselves adrift when the old mental hospitals closed down.
 It sounds as if it might be a heavy read, but I intend it also to be a hopeful one.
 The ideas of voice and identity have always fascinated me, and I'm hoping to explore them in a different way in this concept.

 In May 2014 The Esplanade was published by Weathervane Press (www.weathervanepress.co.uk), and on May 7th there was a really enjoyable launch at the Five Leaves bookshop in Nottingham.
 I think everyone had a great time - I know I did! - the evening kicked off with some socializing and wine-drinking, Ross Bradshaw said some kind words about me (including revealing to the world my former life as a devotee of the TV Prisoner series - the Patrick McGoohan creation, not the Cell Block H one).
 Ian Collinson said some more kind words, and I gave some short readings from the novel and answered a few questions, including trying to work out which parts of your life you reveal in a novel, as opposed to a memoir - I'm still thinking through the answer to that one!
 We drank some more wine, people bought books, and everyone agreed what a great venue the shop is.
 Below are a couple of photographs of the event.
 Thanks to everyone, and especially Ross, Ian, and Megan (all in the group photo below!)